NuttaneeKnight/ServiceNow/snDeveloper.md

 # Practical Lab and Use Cases
 - Ex.
 Go to Incident > Open
-- In the list view column clight right > Configure > Client Script
+- In the list view column clight right > Configure > Client Script > New
--
+- Inside the script you can call the object function by g_form. > The methods for g_form will show up

-//45.56
+//48.24

 /login_with_sso.do?glide_sso_id=ab186cf01b92b550f3738622dd4bcb96